JohT/showcase-quarkus-eventsourcing/showcase-quarkus-eventsourcing/README.md

 * Replay example.
 Use REST DELETE ```/nicknames/projection```
 * Contains an axon upcaster example
 * Works with H2 and PostgreSql.
 Just switch the regarding comments in ```application.properties``` and ```persistence.xml```.
-* Uses flyway for database schema creation and migration.
+* Uses [Flyway][Flyway] for database schema creation and migration.
 It is configured to work with H2 and PostgreSql.
 * Uses [JSON Binding][JSONBinding] to serialize JSON (MicroProfile Standard)
 * Uses meta-annotations to decouple [AxonFramework][AxonFramework] from the message api and business code.
 * Full-Stack Build configuration including JavaScript Unit Tests with Jasmine, JavaScript minify, ...